 Cars (previously ‘category 1’)

 These vehicles have CO2 emissions of less than 50g/km and can travel at least 112km (70 miles) without any CO2 emissions at all.
-Includes Kia Soul EV, Renault Zoe, Hyundai IONIQ Electric.
+This includes electric cars such as the Kia Soul EV, Renault Zoe, Nissan LEAF and Hyundai IONIQ Electric.
 The grant available is 35% of the purchase price, capped at £3,500.

 To qualify for the grant, vans must have emissions below 75g/km and the ability to travel in zero emission mode for at least 10 miles.
-Includes Renault Kangoo ZE and Nissan ENV200.
+Current qualifying models include the Renault Kangoo ZE and Nissan E-NV200 electric vans.
 The grant available is 20% of the purchase price capped at £8,000.

 Category 2 and category 3 electric and hybrid vehicles will no longer eligible for the grant.